fangz3/lab/lab1.md

 Done

 ### c.
 Reading assignments - make sure to reflect on these in a lab1.md file in your repository
+1. If you don't want to hurt the feelings of other people when answering a question, just say that you cannot answer the question.
+2. When you don't know an answer to a question, try coming up with something that you know most related to the question.

 ### d.
 Linux
 ![directory](lab1images/directory.jpg)